 Agrobacterium tumefaciens-mediated potato transformation

-The second protocol described in this manuscript is set up to obtain, step-by-step, complete potato plant transformation with A. tumefaciens.
+The second protocol described in this manuscript is set up to obtain, step-by-step, a complete potato plant transformed with A. tumefaciens.
 Figure 2 presents an overview of the procedure, which altogether takes between 15-18 weeks (from leaf infection with A. tumefaciens to obtaining fully regenerated plants).
-The most time-consuming part of the procedure is the plant regeneration by organogenesis, which takes around 5-6 weeks.
-This particular step is the one that makes this method more laborious than that using A. rhizogenes.
+The most time-consuming part of the procedure is the plant regeneration by organogenesis.
+This particular step makes this method more laborious than using A. rhizogenes.
 The procedure has been carried out with S. tuberosum spp. tuberosum (cv.
 Désirée) and S. tuberosum ssp. andigena, the former being less dependent on short-day conditions to induce tuberization.

 In the A. tumefaciens-mediated transformation, in contrast to the A. rhizogenes-mediated transformation, the regenerated plants are completely transgenic organisms.
 However, though the transgenic plants are regenerated in a kanamycin selective media, not all the lines efficiently express the transgene.
 Hence, validation of the transgene expression is needed.